EEAG is the acronym used for the European Commission's Guidelines on State aid for environmental protection and energy 2014-2020 (2014/C 200/01).

 The Inception Impact Assessment of 12 November 2020 (ref.
 Ares(2020)6636736) envisions the revision of the EEAG in light of the above developments.

-The new Guidelines on State aid for Climate, Environmental protection and Energy (CEEAG) have been endorsed by the European Commission on 21 December 2021 and enter into force in January 2022.
+The new Guidelines on State aid for Climate, Environmental protection and Energy (CEEAG) have been endorsed by the European Commission on 21 December 2021 and entered into force in January 2022.

 quote